-Posted on the 15th Jul 2020 in the category Statements
+Posted on the 3rd Sep 2021 in the category Statements

-Posted on the 14th May 2020 in the category Statements
+Posted on the 5th May 2021 in the category Statements

 The Ascension of the Lord marks a new moment in the life of the community of Christ’s followers.
-Jesus returns to the Father in order to send upon them the gift of the Holy Spirit, and so from earliest days, Christians have used the days following Ascension Day to wait in prayer for the renewing, reviving gift of the Holy Spirit at Pentecost.
+Jesus returns to the Father in order to send upon them the gift of the Holy Spirit, and so, from earliest days, Christians have used the days following Ascension Day to wait in prayer for the renewing, reviving gift of the Holy Spirit at Pentecost.

 This period of prayer is often referred to as a ‘novena’, which is an ancient practice of the Church to spend a series of consecutive days or weeks in prayer for a particular theme or intention.
 In praying this novena, we are uniting ourselves with the ancient tradition of the Church.

 In recent years, this period has been given a particular focus through the ‘Thy Kingdom Come’ initiative; a global ecumenical movement that invites us to pray for strength in conviction as we live out our faith in our daily lives and as we strive to draw others into a lively relationship with God in Christ and in the fellowship of his Church.

 It is very welcome that, unlike this time last year, we are now able to attend church services in person.
 If you feel able to do so safely, we ask that you pray in church during this special period of Christian witness.